Engaging Learners with Various Training Methods

 - One-on-one training.
 When teaching one person, you have total control over the content, timing, and interactions within your training.
 You have the ability to tailor your instruction to your learner's needs and abilities.

 - At-a-distance consulting.
 Often, accessibility trainers are called upon to give feedback or provide educational materials or instruction to learners at a distance.
-This might be in the form of phone conversations, e-mails, faxes, or even video conferencing.
+This might be in the form of phone conversations, e-mails, documents, or video conferencing.
 Though at-a-distance training and consulting eliminates travel expenses and allows you to train individuals whom you otherwise would not be able to reach, this approach does limit the interactivity and face-to-face communications that are often important in training.

 As you can see, accessibility trainers often wear many hats.
-You must be flexible in the ways and in the content you teach.
+You must be flexible in your methods and in the content you teach.
 Regardless of your role or the ways in which you teach, there are a few important principles that can help you be more effective in your instruction.

 Effective Training Strategies

 - Be enthusiastic.
 Your success as a trainer depends as much on your attitude as your expertise.
 You must believe what you are teaching.
 Be excited about web accessibility and share that excitement in your training - it will rub off on your training participants.

 - Always be positive.
 The level of accessibility of web content is abysmally low.
 It is easy to be condescending, negative, or even rude when people don't see the need or importance of web accessibility.
-At times I have been discouraged by the inaccessibility of the web, but in recent years, I have begun to see a tremendous growth in accessible content.
-Much of this has come about because of people like you.
 Inspire your training participants to design accessibly because they want to, not just because they're supposed to.